 I assumed that feeling sick would be part of the “punishment” for contracting HIV, whether it was from the virus itself or from the lifelong antiretroviral medication I now had to take.
 Either way, I never anticipated that “normal” would be an option again.

 When diagnosed with HIV, you quickly learn that CD4 counts, viral loads, and undetectable results are new terms you’ll use for the rest of your life.
 We want our CD4s high and our viral loads low, and undetectable is the desired achievement.
 This means that the level of virus in our blood is so low it can’t be detected.

 An undetectable status is something to celebrate.
-It means your medication is working and your health is no longer compromised by HIV.
-You can have condomless sex if you choose to without the worry of transmitting the virus to your sexual partner.
+It means your medication is working, and your health is no longer compromised by HIV.
+You can have condomless sex if you choose to, without the worry of passing the virus to your sexual partner.

 Becoming undetectable meant I was me again — a new me.

 For people living with HIV, being undetectable is the optimal health scenario.
-It also means you can no longer transmit the virus to a sexual partner.
-This is game-changing information that can reduce stigma that unfortunately still exists today.
+It also means you can no longer pass the virus to a sexual partner.
+This is game-changing information that can reduce the stigma that still exists today.

-After 35 years of the world’s longest running pandemic, isn’t it time for the human race to finally beat this bully?
+After more than 40 years of the world’s longest-running pandemic, isn’t it time for the human race to finally beat this bully?
 Getting every person living with HIV to an undetectable status is our best strategy.
 I’m team undetectable until the very end!